Find the right spot to watch all the racing action on The Strip with our guide to the F1 Las Vegas Grand Prix Grandstands.

 It is worth bearing in mind that the organisers may alter the grandstand distribution as we get closer to the race.
 Note also that none of the grandstands are covered as this is a night race eliminating the need for shade, and you would be very unlucky to be rained on in Las Vegas.
 But on the bright side, you would be able to tick ‘seeing a storm in the desert’ off your bucket list!

 The new street circuit grandstands for the Las Vegas Grand Prix have been organised into zones.
-There are currently 18 grandstands split into four separate zones.
+There are currently 15 grandstands split into three separate zones.
 Bear in mind that tickets will only grant you access to one particular zone.

 The zones are: